WittyMA/ElectricityBillDistributor-java/README.md

 # ElectricityBillDistributor-java
-This my java project of Electricity Bill Distributor for university hostel and other local communities.
+This is my Java project on Electricity Bill distribution for the University hostels and other local communities.